What Does it Mean to Study Design?

-Many of your online design degree programs will provide coursework in marketing, advertising, publishing, management and general education, since this is where graduates are most likely to apply their skills.
-You will be trained in creative problem solving, critical thinking, logic, and communication, and learn to offer solutions that are effective in the business world.
+Many online design degree programs offer coursework in marketing, advertising, publishing, management and general education, since graduates are likely to apply their skills in these areas.
+By understanding creative problem solving, critical thinking, logic, and communication, students can learn how to create solutions that are effective in the business world.

 What Can You Do With a College Degree in Design?

-Overall employment of designers is expected to grow at an average rate as the economy expands and consumers, businesses, and manufacturers continue to rely on the services provided by designers.
-Keen competition is expected for both salaried jobs and freelance work, because many talented people are attracted to the visual arts without a steady increase in available positions.
-The major employers are ad agencies and design firms, publishers, department stores and grocery chains, television and motion picture industry.
+The BLS predicts that overall employment of designers is likely to grow at an average rate between the years of 2002 and 2012.
+Keen competition is expected for both salaried jobs and freelance work, because many talented people are attracted to the visual arts.
+Primary employers are expected to remain ad agencies and design firms, publishers, department stores and grocery chains, television and motion picture industry.

 Experienced designers in large firms may advance to chief designer, design department head, or other supervisory positions.
 Some designers teach at design schools, colleges or universities.
 Many faculty members continue to consult privately or operate small design studios to complement their classroom activities.
 Some experienced designers open their own firms.

-Among design specialists, graphic designers are projected to find the most new jobs.
-Demand for graphic designers will increase with the rapidly expanding market for Web pages, computer interfaces, and multimedia projects.
-They'll also find work in the video entertainment market, including television, movies, video, and made-for-Internet outlets.
 Graphic designers use a variety of computer software programs, as well as electronic, print and film media, to create their designs.
-They consider physical, mental, cultural, and social factors in developing designs.
+They consider physical, mental, cultural and social factors in developing designs.

 Graphic designers work on corporate reports, magazines, newspapers, journals, and other publication layouts.
 They produce marketing brochures and promotional displays for products and services, design distinctive logos for products and businesses, and develop signage systems (this sector is called environmental graphics).
 Median annual income for graphic designers was over $36,000 in 2002.
 You can earn substantially more as a senior designer, with decision-making authority that reflects your knowledge of graphic design; as a design director, the creative head of a design firm or in-house corporate design department; or with ownership or partnership interests in a firm.